 In contrast, for people with kidney disease, high protein diets can affect the kidneys negatively much more readily.

-However, when it comes to plant-based proteins in particular, in consideration of kidney health, a group of recent studies, reflected in a recent review study, demonstrated plant-based proteins having a neutral, and non-inflammatory, effect on kidneys.
+However, when it comes to plant-based proteins in particular, in consideration of kidney health, a recent review analysis of multiple studies demonstrated plant-based proteins having a neutral, and non-inflammatory, effect on kidneys.

 There are a number of commonly eaten whole-food, plant-based protein sources.

 Top plant sources of protein include (ranked from high to low, in amount of protein per reference serving):

 (Principal reference, Nutritionix.
 Amounts depicted are typical though may vary a bit by company - refer to labels.)